 Appropriate ATF officer.
-An officer or employee of the Bureau of Alcohol, Tobacco and Firearms (ATF) specified by ATF Order 1130.34, Delegation of the Director's Authorities in 27 CFR Part 447, Importation of Arms, Ammunition and Implements of War.
+An officer or employee of the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) specified by ATF Order 1130.34, Delegation of the Director's Authorities in 27 CFR Part 447, Importation of Arms, Ammunition and Implements of War.

 Article.
 Any of the defense articles enumerated in the U.S. Munitions Import List (USMIL).

 Bureau.
-Bureau of Alcohol, Tobacco and Firearms, the Department of the Treasury.
+Bureau of Alcohol, Tobacco, Firearms, and Explosives, the Department of Justice.

 Carbine.
 A short-barrelled rifle whose barrel is generally not longer than 22 inches and is characterized by light weight.